Abd al-Rahman ibn Abd Allah al-Ghafiqi

+Abd al-Rahman ibn Abd Allah Al-Ghafiqi (عبد الرحمن بن عبد اللّه الغافقي; died 732), was an Arab Umayyad commander and governor who led Andalusian Muslim forces against the Franks.
+He is most famous for leading the Muslim forces during the Battle of Tours (also known as the Battle of Poitiers) in 732.
+This battle, fought against the Frankish forces led by Charles Martel, was a significant moment in European history as it marked the halting of the Muslim expansion into Western Europe.

+Al-Ghafiqi was appointed as the governor of al-Andalus around 730 and led several successful military campaigns across the Pyrenees into Frankish territories where he was successful in sacking and capturing the city of Bordeaux, after defeating Duke Odo of Aquitaine in the battle outside the city, and then again defeating a second army of Duke Odo at the Battle of the River Garonne —where the western chroniclers state, "God alone knows the number of the slain.
+His army advanced deep into modern-day France before being confronted by Charles Martel's forces near the city of Tours.
+Al-Ghafiqi was killed in the battle, the Muslim forces retreated, and this event is often seen as a pivotal moment that preserved Christian rule in Western Europe.

+Despite his defeat at Tours, al-Ghafiqi is remembered as a capable and ambitious military leader within the early history of Islamic expansion in Europe.

 Early years

 From the Arab Tihamite tribe of Ghafiq, he relocated to Ifriqiya (now Tunisia), then to the stretch of the Maghreb that is now Algeria, Morocco, Tunisia and Mauritania, where he became acquainted with Musa ibn Nusayr and his son Abd al-Aziz, the governors of al-Andalus.

+Campaigns

 Battle of Toulouse

-Abd Al-Rahman took part in the Battle of Toulouse, where Al Samh ibn Malik was killed in 721 (102 A.H.) by the forces of Duke Odo of Aquitaine.
+Abd Al-Rahman took part in the Battle of Toulouse, where Al Samh ibn Malik was killed in 721 (102 AH) by the forces of Duke Odo of Aquitaine.
 After the severe defeat, he fled south along with other commanders and troops, and took over the command of Eastern Andalus.
-He was briefly relieved of his command, when Anbasa ibn Suhaym al-Kalbi was appointed in 721 (103 AH).
-After Anbasa died in 726 (107 AH) in southern Gaul, several successive commanders were put in place, none of whom lasted very long.
+He was briefly relieved of his command, when Anbasa ibn Suhaym al-Kalbi was appointed in 721.
+After Anbasa died in 726 in southern Gaul, several successive commanders were put in place, none of whom lasted very long.

 Rebellion in Cerdanya

-In 730 (112 AH), the Caliph Hisham ibn Abd al-Malik appointed Abd Al-Rahman as wali (governor/commander) of Al Andalus.
+In 730, the Caliph Hisham ibn Abd al-Malik appointed Abd Al-Rahman as wali (governor) of al-Andalus.
 David Levering Lewis describes him as "intelligent, eloquent, and an accomplished administrator".
 On hearing that Uthman ibn Naissa, the Berber deputy governor of Catalunya, had concluded an alliance with duke Odo of Aquitaine, in order to set up an independent Catalunya for himself, the governor hurried to quell the rebellion.
-He engaged the Berber lord's forces and killed him (731).
-(By some accounts, Uthman ibn Naissa killed himself.)
+He engaged the Berber lord's forces and killed him in 731.
+By some accounts, Uthman ibn Naissa killed himself.